Sailing Holidays Packing List

 With just 6 people on board, our sailing experience was very intimate and relaxed.
 Best of all, we didn’t pay much more than for a regular Mediterranean cruise.
+Read this article, if you can’t decide, whether a Sailboat Charter or Mediterranean Cruise is right for you.
 However, as this was my first sailing trip, I was a little unsure of what to pack.
 There were quite a few things that I wish I had and some of the things I brought and I didn’t use at all.
 So I thought a Sailing Holidays Packing List might be helpful to you!

 Sailing Holidays Packing List: General/Unisex Items